chandanms/tinybert-mechinter/README.md

 2. Computes value-weighted attention patterns
 3. Visualizes results using heatmaps for both raw attention and value-weighted attention

-The analysis is done for multiple negation statements and are observed as statistical object to find patters,
+The analysis is done for multiple negation statements and are observed as statistical objects to find patterns and circuits.

 ### Key findings